+TOTAL AREA WITHIN SUPPLEMENTALS:7
-3 Note that "Community Center" is used both to describe a land use designation and a type of overlay.
-These two terms are separate and distinct, are calculated separately; and, are not interchangeable terms. - 4-Overlays provide allowable land uses that may be developed instead of the underlaying base use designations.

-5 Policy Areas indicate where additional policies or criteria apply, in addition to the underlaying base use designations.
+- 3 Note that "Community Center" is used both to describe a land use designation and a type of overlay.
+These two terms are separate and distinct; are calculated separately; and, are not interchangeable terms. - 5 Policy Areas indicate where additional policies or criteria apply, in addition to the underlaying base use designations.
 As Policy Areas are supplemental, it is possible for a given parcel of land to fall within one or more Policy Areas.
-It is also possible for a given Policy Area to span more than one Area Plan.

-- Overlay data represent the additional dwelling units, population and employment permissible under the alternate land uses.

-A given parcel of land can fall within more than one Policy Area or Overlay.
-Thus, this total is not additive.

-73.91 acres is under Glen Eden Policy Area which has an assumption of 2.5 du/ac.

-Statistical calculation of the land use designations in the table represents addition of Overlays and Policy Areas.

-Table was updated to include GPA Nos.
-985, 988, 1122, 1156, 1166, 1223, and 1208; as well as city incorporations, adopted after DATE.

-\Table was updated to change Mixed-Use Planning Area to Mixed- Use Area, to be consistent with GPA No. 1122 Land Use Element

-Commented [SA2]: Update "DATE"
+It is also possible for a given Policy Area to span more than one Area Plan. - 6 Overlay data represent the additional dwelling units, population and employment permissible under the alternate land uses. - 7 A given parcel of land can fall within more than one Policy Area or Overlay.
+Thus, this total is not additive. - 8 723.91 acres is under Glen Eden Policy Area which has an assumption of 2.5 du/ac. - 9 Statistical calculation of the land use designations in the table represents addition of Overlays and Policy Areas. - Table was updated to include GPA Nos.
+985, 988, 1122, 1156, 1166, 1223, and 1208; as well as city incorporations, adopted after DATE. - Table was updated to change Mixed-Use Planning Area to Mixed- Use Area, to be consistent with GPA No. 1122 Land Use Element